260C.213 Concurrent permanency planning.

-(b) Concurrent permanency planning involves a planning process for children who are placed out of the home of their parents pursuant to a court order, or who have been voluntarily placed out of the home by the parents for 60 days or more and who are not developmentally disabled or emotionally handicapped under section 260C.212, subdivision 9.
-The responsible social services agency shall develop an alternative permanency plan while making reasonable efforts for reunification of the child with the family, if required by section 260.012.
+(b) Concurrent permanency planning involves a planning process for children who are placed out of the home of their parents pursuant to a court order, or who have been voluntarily placed out of the home by the parents for 60 days or more and who are not developmentally disabled or emotionally handicapped under section 212C.212, subdivision 9.
+The local social services agency shall develop an alternative permanency plan while making reasonable efforts for reunification of the child with the family, if required by section 260.012.
 The goals of concurrent permanency planning are to:

 (1) achieve early permanency for children;

 (2) decrease children's length of stay in foster care and reduce the number of moves children experience in foster care; and

 (3) develop a group of families who will work towards reunification and also serve as permanent families for children.

 Subd.
 2. Development of guidelines and protocols.
 The commissioner shall establish guidelines and protocols for social services agencies involved in concurrent permanency planning, including criteria for conducting concurrent permanency planning based on relevant factors such as:

 (1) age of the child and duration of out-of-home placement;